shivangoudapatil/movie_ticket_booking/README.md

 #Java-Based Movie Ticket Booking System
-This comprehensive Java application leverages the Swing Framework to offer an array of features.
+This comprehensive Java application leverages the Swing Framework.
 It enables users to reserve tickets, browse available movies, submit ratings, and more.
-Meanwhile, it empowers theater managers to efficiently plan and schedule movie showings.
+Meanwhile, it lets theater managers to plan and schedule movie showings.

 How to Launch the Application:
 Download the application's model file to your local directory.